Dealing with problems

 Find out about call charges

-If the problem can’t be solved, employers or employees may have the right to take legal action.
+If the problem cannot be solved, employers or employees may have the right to take legal action.
 It’s important to get advice first because legal action can be expensive.
 Trade union members may be able to get legal advice from their union.

 Making a change without agreement